DYFEISGAR/COMP2156-_-Group12-_-Assignment/README.md

  6. Akinyemi Kola

 ## Member's Contributions
+### CHANGES MADE BY HENRY
+Initiated the repository;
+added group members
+connected repo to a CI tool
+added 3 files to 100842530-Henry branch with 10+ commits
+updated local branch
+merged branch with main and resolved conflicts updated this README.md file
 ### CHANGES OF MD KAMRUL ISLAM
  3 files added
  Necessary contens added in 3 files